The Professional Guide to Video Monetization

 video monetization platform

 The second method we’ll examine is video monetization via ads.
-Ad monetization is increasingly popular as audience sizes grow.
+Ad monetization is increasingly popular as audience sizes grow, especially on mobile devices.
 Advertising, as you might expect, is most lucrative when audiences are large.
-That makes it ideal for hugely popular events.
+That makes it ideal for hugely popular events, like live sports on streaming apps or product launches with a significant fanbase.

 In 2016, analysts estimated that mobile ad revenue represented a $16 billion revenue opportunity in the US alone.